Carlos Mejía Godoy: Early life and career

+Music career

 Many of his songs, performed with his band los de Palacagüina, became associated with the Sandinista movement as songs of the workers and revolutionaries.
 He even composed a Mass for the working class, the Misa Campesina Nicaragüense.
 Many of his songs during the late 1970s gave instructions on how to use, assemble, and disassemble the rifles people were capturing from dictator Somoza's National Guard during street battles.

 One of his biggest achievements of his career as a songwriter came in 1977 when the song Quincho Barrilete (Quincho, the boy of the little barrel), composed by himself and performed by Eduardo Gonzalez won the sixth edition of the OTI Festival.
 A victory which is still remembered by many Nicaraguans.

 In 1980, Carlos Mejía Godoy y los de Palancagüina were internally selected by Televicentro Nicaragua to represent their country in the OTI Festival in 1980 with their song La chavalita de España (The little girl from Spain).
 This song marked the return of Nicaragua to the event after two years of absence because of the turbulent Nicaraguan Revolution.
-Their competing song, which although was one of the favourites, ended in a respectable but disappointing tenth place with 15 points.
+Their competing song, which although was one of the favorites, ended in a respectable but disappointing tenth place with 15 points.

 He was the vice-presidential running mate of Edmundo Jarquín of the Sandinista Renovation Movement (MRS) in the November 2006 presidential election.
 They came in fourth place.

+In February 2021, Mejía Godoy condemned a proposed law that would declare the songs of the Nicaraguan National Guard, as Heritage of the Nation, considering it confiscatory of his work.

+Awards and Accolades

+Family and personal life

-Mejía Godoy is the father of the United States Army deserter and author Camilo Mejía, as well as the musicians Carlos Luis 'La Bujilla' Mejía and Augusto 'El Negro' Mejía from the Grammy-nominated Nicaraguan ensemble La Cuneta Son Machín.
+Mejía Godoy is the father of the United States Army conscientious objector, author, and anti-war activist Camilo Mejía, as well as the musicians Carlos Luis 'La Bujilla' Mejía and Augusto 'El Negro' Mejía from the Grammy-nominated Nicaraguan ensemble La Cuneta Son Machín.

-Since 2018 he has lived in Costa Rica.
 As one of president Daniel Ortega's fiercest critics, he fears being killed.

-In February 2021, Mejía Godoy condemned a proposed law that would declare the songs of the Nicaraguan National Guard, as Heritage of the Nation, considering it confiscatory of his work.
+He lived in Costa Rica from 2018-2020.
+Since 2020 he has lived in Santa Rosa, California.

+Mejia Godoy is married to Xochitl Jimenez.